What year do you think this is?! Archer:

 - Pryors Place falls victim to this: the basic format of the show is Richard Pryor reminiscing about various childhood experiences, however his stories show his childhood friends in obviously 80s attire, not to mention such things as break dancing and arcades exist.
 It could all be justified, however, in that his stories are fictionalized versions of his life.

 - The U.N.I.T. stories in classic Doctor Who take place sometime in The Seventies, or Is it The Eighties?
+Not even The Doctor knows for sure.
+Not even UNIT itself knows for sure.

 - Ask the average person when Peanuts takes place and they'll state the The Sixties, maybe The Seventies.
 The fashion especially seems to pin the series as averting Comic Book Time..
 Except it doesn't.
 It's subtle but there are still references that pin strips at certain time periods.
 Harry Potter was referenced in a late 1999 strip putting the kids at modern day.